shamin/greenboard/README.md

   Greenboard
 </h1>

-Covert your slate api docs to gatsby with greenboard
+Convert your slate api docs to gatsby with greenboard

 ## Installation